eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 Actors of this App can be users or moderators.

 Planned Subsystems are:
-- Notice Board:
+- Start Dashboard:
-	The notice board is the essential part of the user interface.
-Entries should be visualized as postings including relevant information.
-Those should be partly standardized by a form with a free text option for specifics.
+	The dashboard is the essential part of the user interface.
+When a user opens the app he will be up to date with all that's going on in their schedule, tasks, and exams.
 The data must be stored accordingly.
 - Account System:
 	Users can create an account for their personal calendar.
 It should be possible to get the timetable from rapla to make the app more user friendly.
 User data must be stored alongside the posting data.
 - Storing Data: